qdouble/aot-form-controls-build-bug/README.md

-# AOT and Form Control Compile Errors
+# AOT and Form Control build bug
 > If you have a lot of form controls in template and compile with AOT, webpack build will hang for a long time or seemingly never complete.